Approximate Range in

 Males are territorial during the breeding season, establishing territories that they will defend with an encounter call or by physically butting and wrestling with another male.
 Satellite male breeding behavior has been observed - a silent male will intercept and mate with females that are attracted to the calling of other territorial males.

-The range of this frog is not clear, due to the small number of specimens sampled for the study that described the species. (see Taxonomic Notes below.)
-It is apparenty found from Santa Barbara County north, north of Bakersfield, and east into most of Nevada, southeast Oregon, Idaho, and part of Montana.
+The range of this species is not clear, due to the small number of specimens sampled for the study that described it as a new species in 2006. (see Taxonomic Notes below.)
+It is apparenty found from Santa Barbara County north to Humboldt County, north of Bakersfield and northeast into most of Nevada, southeast Oregon, Idaho, and the extreme northwestern edge of Montana, then north into eastern British Columbia.

 The southern contact zone with Pseudacris hypochondriaca and northern contact zone with Pseudacris regilla, are unlear.
 How far south it ranges into the southern San Joaquin Valley, the southern Sierra Nevada Mountains, and the northern Owens Valley is unclear.

-According to the U.S.G.S. online account, this species occurs north into southwest Oregon.
+According to the U.S.G.S. online account, this species occurs all the way up the northern California coast into southwest Oregon (in the area where I show P. regilla occuring in California.)

 San Luis Obispo County, Los Padres National Forest